 Some businesses might be intimidated by the PCI data security standard, but the requirements are scaled based on an organization’s transaction volume and how the data is handled.
 The practical upshot: if you are a small business that doesn’t store card numbers and credit card data, PCI doesn’t have to be scary.

-PCI requirements define the physical access, anti-virus software, security systems, public networks, and network resource controls necessary to maintain compliance.
+PCI DSS requirements define the physical access, anti-virus software, security systems, public networks, and network segmentation controls necessary to maintain compliance.
 The PCI SSC established four PCI compliance levels, dependent on the number of card transactions a merchant handles each year.

 Likewise, e-commerce merchants must use PCI-validated third parties when they choose to outsource payment processing.
-Additionally, these merchants need to assure that no electronic storage, processing, or transmission of cardholder data remains on their systems or premises.
+Additionally, these merchants must ensure that no electronic storage, processing, or transmission of cardholder data remains on their systems or premises.

 There are eight versions of the SAQ questionnaire.
 Merchants choose which questionnaire to complete based on how they process card transactions.
 For instance, merchants that use imprint machines have a different questionnaire from e-commerce merchants.